ruggeri/tech-notes/algos/lock-free-algos.md

-## Concurrent Data Structures
+# Concurrent Data Structures

-Historically, these were datastructures which would allow concurrent calling of various methods.
-However, did not necessarily support parallelism.
-This mattered for pre-emptive multitasking on a single CPU for time-slicing.
+Concurrent data structures allow for multiple "concurrent" users/mutators.
+Even before CPUs started to gain parallel execution, you might have multiple OS _preemptible_ threads running on a single execution unit ("core").

-With concurrent data structures, you have to be careful to ensure safety.
-If you start mutating an object in one thread, you can't use that in another thread because the invariants may not have been restored yet.
-To ensure a higher level of safety, you run into the risk of sacrificing liveness: you don't want your data structure to get wedged.
+Operations must be careful about concurrent modification of the data structure to ensure _(thread) safety_.
+A thread could be interrupted in the middle of an operation.
+If you start mutating an object in one thread, you might not be able to use the object yet in another thread because the invariants may not have been restored yet.

-Nowadays, with parallel execution, the term has expanded to include what used to be separately denoted _shared data structures_.
-These are ones which are also safe to use in _parallel_ code, where multiple threads might be running.

-To acheive this, you might use locks, which may limit throughput.
-Alternatively, you might use non-locking (AKA lock free) algorithms.
+One way to provide thread safety is through _locking_, also called _mutual exclusion_.
+Coarse-grain locking can ensure safety, but it may prohibit parallel use of the datastructure.
+Finer grained locking might improve breadth of parallel use, but introduce the possibility of _deadlock_ (a form of "liveness" failure).

+We say that execution is _parallel_ if two threads can be running and performing operations simultaneously (at least two separate execution units).
+Here is a key difference between a truly parallel and a "single-core" concurrent environment: the single-core threads can be imagined to have a "atomic", "global" model, where a write from a thread will be immediately visible to a read by any thread that is run afterward.
+True parallel execution means that reads/writes may give values that are not consistent with any single order of atomic operations on a global memory.

+An alternative to locking/mutual exclusion is _non-locking_ (AKA _lock
+free_) techniques.
+In lock free code, a thread cannot be blocked from progress by a suspended thread that possesses a required lock.

+Note that locks/mutual exclusion is typically implemented _in terms of_ non-locking primitives; locks are not themselves primitive.
+So we will eventually try to be quite precise about what it means to be truly lock free.
+Else we could introduce/implement locking via "lock free" primitives without noticing it.

-## Disadvantages of Locks
+# Disadvantages of Locks/Mutual Exclusion

 - Contention: when someone has the lock, other people can't do anything when that thread goes to sleep.
 That's kind of annoying, because the OS isn't necessarily going to know that threads can't make progress before switching.
   - This is especially problematic if the thread dies without releasing the lock, or if it enters an infinite loop.
   - OTOH: those are actual bugs.
 But they could be real if client code is executed while you have a lock.
-- Overhead: tends to be expensive to obtain locks relative to lock free test-and-set stuff.
+- Overhead: locks tend to be expensive to obtain relative to lock free test-and-set stuff.
 When contention is low, locking can be unnecessarily expensive.
-  - When contention is high, test-and-set can be wasteful.
+  - On the other hand, when contention is high, lock free ideas like optimistic attempt and possible retry (e.g., ideas based on test-and-set) can be wasteful.
 - Bugs: Difficult to prevent deadlock.
 Difficult to debug.
-Locks can "compose" poorly; you may inadvertanly cause deadlocks.
+Locks can "compose" poorly; you may inadvertently cause deadlocks.
+  - On the other hand, lock-free code can be difficult to ensure doesn't have subtle safety problems.
+  - Even when lock-free code works as designed, you still may not be able to naively compose operations into "isolated" transactions.
-- Priority inversion: if a low-priority thread has a lock, it may stop high-priority threds from running.
+- Priority inversion: if a low-priority thread has a lock, it may stop high-priority threads from running.

 Alternatives include: